-Employers that really care about soothing your fears will spend plenty of time making you feel comfortable on your first day.
+Employers that really care about soothing your fears will spend plenty of time making new hires comfortable on their first day.
 Before a candidate accepts a position, fill them in on what your onboarding process looks like and what will be expected of them - this will give them a massive insight into your company culture.
 At Glassdoor, we have a full day of orientation for our new employees, and at the end of the day, we survey them to find out what they loved and what they didn't.

 Here's what our new hires like most:

-- We tell you ahead of time what to expect on your first day.
+- We tell new hires ahead of time what to expect on your first day.

-- We ask you ahead of time what kind of computer you want.
-When you arrive, it's all set up and your name is on it!
+- We ask them ahead of time what kind of computer they want.
+On their first, it's all set up and their name on it!

-- We share the organizational structure so you know who does what.
+- We share the organizational structure so they know who does what.

-- We have ice breaker games so you get to know your fellow new hires.
-Then, we have a scavenger hunt so you get to wander around the office and find the game room, the gym, the supply rooms and fellow co-workers.
+- We have virtual or in-person ice breaker games so they get to know their fellow new hires.
+If they're working in our physical office, we have a scavenger hunt so they get to wander around the office and find the game room, the gym, the supply rooms and fellow co-workers.

-- At the end of orientation, your manager is at the door to meet you and welcome you to the team.
+- At the end of the orientation, their manager takes over and welcomes them to the team.

 1. Be transparent.
 Have you ever been to the dentist for surgery?
 Would you rather walk into the experience blindly, having no idea what you're getting into or where the worst parts will be?
 Or, would you rather go in eyes wide open, aware of what to expect and feel more comfortable about what's to come after getting all the facts?
 Odds are, you want to know what to expect.
-When your new hires walk in the door, start orientation sessions by letting them know what the plan is.
+When your new hires walk in the door or log on as a full-time employee for the first time, start orientation sessions by letting them know what the plan is.

 2. Find the balance.
 No one wants to sit through two weeks of training.
 If you can make it short and sweet while still giving new employees all of the primary information they need, do that.
 Obviously, training will extend to weeks, months and years to come on the job, but initial onboarding is meant to familiarize the person with the company and give them any information they need to know.
 Start with the basics.

 3. Make it fun.
 Onboarding sessions are, to a certain extent, going to be boring.
-There's information that you have to get through, and for at least part of the day, employees are going to have to sit in a room and listen to someone present.
-But that doesn't mean onboarding has to be 12 hours of PowerPoint slides and lectures.
-Treat new hires to a special lunch, host a scavenger hunt or a new hire happy hour, and make it fun.
+There's information that you have to get through, and for at least part of the day, employees are going to have to sit in a room or stare at a screen and listen to someone present.
+But that doesn't mean onboarding has to be 12 hours of slide decks and lectures.
+Treat new hires to a special lunch either in person or delivered, host a scavenger hunt or a new hire happy hour, and make it fun.
 Think of how you'd want to spend a day.
 Would you want to be in back-to-back presentations, or would you want to break up the day with some fun bonding activities and actually get to know some of your peers?
 Use this time to make a great first impression and let your new hires know that they made the right decision.